Chamber Musician - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: The Russian National Museum of Music (formerly known as the Glinka Museum) has details of a ‘Music and Literary Evening’ on this date.
+Notes: The Russian National Museum of Music (formerly known as the Glinka State Central Museum of Musical Culture) has details of a ‘Music and Literary Evening’ on this date.
 The performance was not listed by Satina, however Keldysh (p.
-91) confirms that it was the first performance of Rachmaninoff's op.
-6.
+91) indicated that it was the first performance of Rachmaninoff's op.
+6. Val'kova (vol. 1, p.
+154), however, indicates a 'high probability' that the two works were first performed by Conus and Rachmaninoff in a concert at the Assembly of the Nobility on March 17, the violinist's name being listed on the program while the pianist's name was unspecified.
+The other works on the program are unknown.

 November 7 1895 (Julian calendar)